NonDairyNeutrino/nondairyneutrino.github.io/teaching.md

-@def title = "Nathan Chapman: Teaching"
+@def title = "Teaching"
 @def tags = ["syntax", "code"]

+\toc

 # Physics

-  During my career, I've taught introductory physics at a variety of levels.
+During my career, I've taught physics at a variety of levels.
+The number of times I have taught a course is highlighted in parentheses after course title.

+## Qualitative
-  ## Physics Inquiry
+- Physics 106: Physics Inquiry (1)

-  During the fall of 2023 I taught my first course, not only in physics, but ever!
-The main objective of the course was to introduce the very basic concepts of physics to students with very little mathematical background.
-I took this opporutunity to take the name of the course to heart.
-Over the course of the 10 weeks, I developed curriculum to highlight the different fields of physics through the different steps of the scientific method.

-  ## Introductory Physics with Calculus II

-  I've had the chance to teach the second course of in an introductory physics with calculus sequence twice.
-This course in particular covered:

-  - Work, Kinetic Energy, and the Work-Kinetic Energy theorem
-  - Rotational dynamics: Center of mass, torque, etc.
-  - Oscillations
-  - Newtonian Gravity
+## Algebra-Based

-  ## Physics for Life Science III
+- Physics 123: Physics for Life Science III (1)

-  Algebra based electricity and magnetism in the context of biological sciences such as in marine life and human physiology.
+## Calculus-Based
+- Physics 182: Introductory Physics with Calculus (2)
+## Upper-Level
+I would especially love to teach advanced courses on Relativity and Computational Physics.

 # Computer Science - Coming Soon!